Yasuomi Soda

-Yasuomi Soda (左右田 泰臣, Sōda Yasuomi) is a Japanese kickboxer fighting out of the Silver Wolf Gym, the same gym of the legendary kickboxer Masato.
-He was the RISE kickboxing Super Lightweight champion, winning his title against Japanese kickboxer Koji Yoshimoto.

-He was K-1 World GP 2014 -65kg Championship Tournament finalist and holds victories over notable featherweight kickboxers such as Minoru Kimura and Yuta Kubo.
+Yasuomi Soda (左右田 泰臣, Sōda Yasuomi) is a Japanese kickboxer and boxer.
+In kickboxing he was the RISE kickboxing Super Lightweight champion and the K-1 World GP 2014 -65kg Championship Tournament finalist. and holds victories over notable featherweight kickboxers such as Minoru Kimura and Yuta Kubo.In boxing he is the reigning Japan Super welterweight champion.

 Kickboxing career

 RISE Super Lightweight title run

 Soda made his debut in 2009, when he participated in the RISE 59 RISING ROOKIES CUP.
 He won the tournament with victories over Ryuji Yamaguchi, Ishitsukasa Koichi and Atsushi Hori.

 Soda then went on to win his next eight fights, winning three of them by stoppage.
 His eleven fight winning streak earned him the chance to challenge Koji Yoshimoto for the RISE Super Lightweight title.
 He suffered the first professional loss of his career, as Yoshimoto won the fight by unanimous decision.

 Soda bounced back with a TKO of Kim Dong-soo and a decision win over Komiya Yukihiro, which gave the chance the fight a rematch with Koji Yoshimoto.
 Soda won the fight, and title, by majority decision.